 Another restaurant to visit while in Playa Zipolite is the restaurant at Hotel El Alquimista, where I stayed.
 They serve delicious breakfast with coffee and freshly squeezed juices.
 They have traditional cheeseburgers and fries as well as salads.
 And don’t forget the drinks!

 If you are craving an omelet or bacon, then try Orale Café.
-It has a stunning garden view and warm atmosphere.
+It has a stunning garden view and a warm atmosphere.

 I tried all of these restaurants and they were all delightful!